sunflower-land/sunflower-land/README.md

 - Unauthorised (when one of the above state transition fails)
 - Authorised (Play the game!)

-**State Management**

-We use Apollo as our GraphQL client and our state management tool.
-The Apollo cache is used extensively as the source of truth of the state of the game.
-The reactive nature of Apollo hooks ensures that when we update the cache, the application reflects this changes in real time.

 # Vite

 The app uses vite for bundling and development purposes.
 You can set build specific configuration in `vite.config.ts`